-At the start of each new gas day, the system balance administrator issues the limits within which the system is considered to be in balance.
+At the start of each new gas day, BAM issues the limits within which the system is considered to be in balance.
 The limits are estimated in the manner stated in the balance responsibility agreement.
 As long as the system is in balance, no balancing measures are taken.
-If the system is expected to go beyond the notified limits, the system balance administrator can carry out relevant balancing measures within the framework prescribed in the balance responsibility agreement.
+If the system is expected to go beyond the notified limits, BAM can carry out relevant balancing measures within the framework prescribed in the Balance Responsibility Agreement.
 If there is a major imbalance in the system, the system balance administrator requests that the authority in question announces a suitable crisis status.

-5.1.1 Receiving and checking supply plans and transactions
+51.1 Receiving and checking supply plans and transactions

 The balance administrator reports balance plans to the system balance administrator with regard to stock use and production and consumption forecasts.
-A check is also made to ensure the transactions reported by the balance administrator, and with another balance administrator as a counterparty, concurs with what has been reported by the counterparty.
 Transactions reported by a balance administrator with a counterparty in another gas system must be reconciled in a similar way with the corresponding data at the company responsible for the other gas system.
-This is done by one of the companies responsible.
-A system balance administrator checks that the total reported balance plans do not put the system outside the balance limit for the system.
+This is done by BAM.
+BAM checks that the total reported balance plans do not put the system outside the balance limit for the system.

-51.2 Receiving intraday values and preparing a consumption forecast for non-daily settled offtake points
+5.1.2 Receiving intraday values and preparing a consumption forecast for non-daily settled offtake points